stephencweiss/stephencharlesweiss.com/content/blog/2019-07-13/how-require-resolve-works.md

 import Layout from '../components/Layout'; // a local default exported module
 ```

-As I noted previously in my primer for imports / exports, these will all need to be transpiled as no JS engine yet supports imports (but that’s what Babel, Webpack, etc. are for). <sup>1</sup>
+As I noted previously in my primer for imports / exports, these will all need to be transpiled as no JS engine yet supports imports (but that's what Babel, Webpack, etc. are for). <sup>1</sup>

 Alternatively, we could write the following:
 ```javascript